The 2022 Board of Directors of the Central Pennsylvania Festival of the Arts

 Renata S. Engel, Ph.D. is Associate Vice Provost for Online Programs at Penn State.
 In that role, she has responsibility for the academic affairs of Penn State’s World Campus, which encompasses the 130+ online programs and includes support for academic advising, faculty teaching online, the development and evaluation of online curricular innovations, and advancing student affairs practices for online learners.

 A member of the Penn State faculty since 1990, she is Professor of Engineering Design and Engineering Science and Mechanics, and served as the Associate Dean for Academic Programs in the College of Engineering from 2006-2014 and the Executive Director of the Schreyer Institute for Teaching Excellence from 2000-2006.

-He oversees the marketing and promotions initiatives for Penn State’s broad-based and highly successful 31-sport athletic program.
-He works directly with Coach James Franklin’s football program in a variety of areas, including ticketing, branding and gameday fan experience.
+Prior to that, Brad was the Assistant Athletic Director for Marketing for Penn State Athletics from September 2014, where he oversaw the marketing and promotions initiatives for Penn State’s broad-based and highly successful 31-sport athletic program.
+He worked directly with Coach James Franklin’s football program in a variety of areas, including ticketing, branding and gameday fan experience.

 Brad came to Penn State after serving as the Director of Marketing at Wake Forest University and prior to that served as the Assistant Director of Sales and Marketing at Vanderbilt University.
 He began his career as the Assistant Director of Marketing and Promotions at Middle Tennessee State University in 2010.

 A native of Tuscaloosa, Ala., Keen earned bachelor’s and master’s degrees from the University of Alabama and was a member of the Crimson Tide’s Athletic Marketing staff as a student.